 These are the 'mothers' of the menopausal symptoms - affecting up to 70% of women in Western cultures .
-Hot flushes are when women experience an overwhelming sensation of extreme heat that washes wash over their body.
+Hot flushes are when women experience an overwhelming sensation of extreme heat that washes wash over their bodies.
 There's often very little warning that the change in temperature is coming.
 The intense heat often causes the skin to flush.
-Night sweats are hot flushes that happen at night - which can leave women waking up soaked in sweat.
+Night sweats are hot flushes that happen at night - these can leave women waking up soaked in sweat.

 Like all symptoms, their severity differs from one person to the next.
 We've spoken to women who have really bad hot flushes and night sweats and others who only experience them mildly.

 Sex drive can change in women for hormonal or non-hormonal reasons.
 As oestrogen drops, the vaginal wall gets thinner and produces less lubrication.
-This can lead to painful sex, or a decreased desire because sex feels less pleasurable.
+This can lead to painful sex, or decreased desire because sex feels less pleasurable.
 Non-hormonal factors that impact sex drive include poor relationships, lack of sleep and stress.

 Many women want a healthy sex drive into their 70s - so it's important not to ignore changes in sex drive.
 There are lubricants to make sex easier, and steps you can take to improve your mental health.
 Don't suffer in silence.

 One of oestrogen’s effects in the body is that it boosts our production of collagen.
 Collagen is an important protein that helps build healthy skin and nails.
 When levels of oestrogen fall, collagen levels fall too.
 This can cause the skin to become dry and flaky and hair to become dry and brittle.

 Don't worry though - there are plenty lifestyle changes you can make to support healthy skin and nails.
 There are also products to help reduce dry skin and flakiness.

 Headaches are common during perimenopause and menopause due to the big swings in oestrogen and progesterone.
 Headaches can also worsen if you are not sleeping well - again, something which is common as women age.